Carlos Powell: Professional career

 After college, Powell played professionally for Benfica in Portugal where he was the fourth leading scorer in the league with 19.4 points and 7 rebounds a game.
 He was subsequently named to the All-League MVP team and all league imports first team.

 Powell played for the New Zealand Breakers of the Australian National Basketball League during the 2006–2007 season.
 He shone in his debut with the Breakers, scoring 34 points against the South Dragons.
 Powell was arguably the team's best player throughout the 06–07 season, leading the league in points scored with 28.3 per game.
 He was also top 10 in the league in steals, and won the 06-07 slam-dunk competition at the NBL All-Star game.

-Carlos played for the Golden State Warriors in the NBA Summer League in 2007.
+Powell played for the Golden State Warriors in the NBA Summer League in 2007.
 After failing to secure a contract, he was signed by the Ukrainian team Azovmash Mariupol.